louislivi/SMProxy/README-EN.md

 ## Swoole MySQL Proxy

-A mysql database connection pool based on mysql protocol, swoole.
+A MySQL database connection pool based on MySQL protocol and Swoole.

 ## Principle